 We maintain our financial statements in our functional currency, which is pound sterling.
 Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in the determination of net income (loss) for the respective periods.
-We recorded foreign currency gains of \$3.8 million, \$2.5 million, and \$0.1 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+We recorded foreign currency losses of \$1.0 million for the year ended December 31, 2023 and foreign currency gains of \$3.8 million and \$2.5 million, for the years ended December 31, 2022, and 2021, respectively.
 With our functional currency being British Pounds Sterling, our results are exposed to fluctuations to this and the U.S. dollar.
-These exchange gains arising from foreign currency transactions are included in other income (expense), net in the statement of comprehensive loss.
+These exchange gains arising from foreign currency transactions are included in other income (expense), net in the statements of operations and comprehensive loss.